IBM-Bluemix-Docs/mobilefoundation/troubleshooting.md

 If you have problems or questions when you use {{site.data.keyword.mobilefoundation_short}}, you can get help by searching for information or by asking questions through a forum.
 You can also open a support ticket.

-When you use the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.Bluemix_notm}} development teams.
+When you use the forums to ask a question, tag your question so that it is seen by the {{site.data.keyword.cloud_notm}} development teams.

 If you have technical questions about developing or deploying an app with {{site.data.keyword.mobilefoundation_short}}, post your question on [Stack Overflow ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://stackoverflow.com/search?q=ibm-mobilefirst+cloud){:new_window} and tag your question with `bluemix` and `ibm-mobilefirst`.